 Who are STARTTS’ counsellors?

-STARTTS counsellors come from a range of professional backgrounds including social work, psychology, psychiatry, welfare, family therapy and community development.
+STARTTS counsellors come from a range of professional backgrounds including social work, psychology, welfare, family therapy and community development.
 They use a variety of counselling techniques and therapeutic approaches to help refugees overcome the effects of their experiences.

-Many of our counsellors come from refugee backgrounds and are familiar with the cultures and experiences of our diverse client group.
+Many of our counsellors come from refugee or refugee-like backgrounds and are familiar with the cultures and experiences of our diverse client group.
 Many of our counsellors also speak the same language as our clients, however if this is not the case we will arrange for a professional interpreter.

 Why STARTTS provides specialist refugee trauma counselling